Independent Lazy Better-Response Dynamics on Network Games: Abstract

 \section{Abstract}

 We study an \emph{independent} best-response dynamics on network games in which the nodes (players) decide to revise their strategies independently with some probability.
-We are interested in the \emph{convergence time} to the equilibrium as a function of this probability, the degree of the network, and the potential of the underlying games.
+We provide several bounds on the \emph{convergence time} to an \emph{equilibrium} as a function of this probability, the degree of the network, and the potential of the underlying games.
+These dynamics are somewhat more suitable for distributed environments than the classical better- and best-response dynamics where players revise their strategies ``sequentially'', i.e., no two players revise their strategies simultaneously.